 Here’s where you secretly wish you could land a Walker Texas Ranger roundhouse kick to the neck.

 So, what do you do when your child comes home and tells you they are being picked on?
-Quiz time:

 a.
 Go to the school, yell at teachers and threaten to sue